 In late 2016, I spent some time at the now-defunct Integral Center in Boulder, Colorado, discovered a powerful and rapidly growing social movement called Authentic Relating, and fell in love with it, especially a practice called “Circling”.
 After Circling online every day throughout 2017, I published my third book, the Circling and Authentic Relating Practice Guide.
 That book was not a commercial success either, although it did help some people understand the Circling practice better, and it made a name for me in the Authentic Relating movement.
 A movement I care very much for.

 But the incomplete, unpublished memoir was nagging at me.
-In early 2020, just as COVID-19 hit and the whole world lost its mind, I dreamt of updating my memoir from the events since 2003, which include my marriage and the commune Rebekah and I founded in 2007 and ran quite successfully for 3 years.
+In early 2020, just as COVID-19 hit and the whole world lost its mind, I dreamt of updating it from the events since 2003, which include my marriage and the commune Rebekah and I founded in 2007 and ran quite successfully for 3 years.
 I wanted to publish it under the title Broke, Single, Crazy and Old: The Redemption of a Sex and Love Addict.
 That title is an accurate description of my condition at the time, and remains true to this day, although it doesn’t follow that I am currently unhappy.
 Those words describe my external conditions, not my internal emotional and intellectual state; and as everybody knows, happiness is an inside job.

-Fortunately or unfortunately, however, the expansion of the 2003 memoir did not happen.
+Fortunately or unfortunately, however, the expansion of the memoir to cover the later events did not happen.
 The first problem was that nothing which had happened since 2003 could match the excitement, growth and drama of the events and relationships that are told here.
 Including the story of my growing up in Italy, part of a large family with a bipolar father, and the stories of Alexa, Ellen and Sasha.
 Perhaps the more recent events were too young for me to have gained a mature perspective on them, or maybe I lacked the support materials to make the story interesting (i.e. the letters).

 And the second problem was that I had no real evidence of a “redemption” (of the sex and love addict).
 It seemed, instead, my life had gone into an amplifying downward spiral which I was trying to talk myself out of.
 When the whole world went crazy in 2020, I did too.
 It seemed to me that nothing I had tried for the previous 7 years in friendship, in romance, in business, and in community-building had succeeded.
 I had few remaining friends, partly because I don’t follow-up and partly because I am such a bitch, especially when I am unhappy — meaning I am not easily pleased, and when I am not pleased, I let people know.
 I had no money since my web development and hosting business blew up in early 2019.
 I realized I was much more bipolar than I thought, or maybe I was getting worse.
 My family thought I was crazy, and they weren’t entirely wrong.
 And besides, I was getting older and weaker and uglier every year.
 At times I even wondered whether my life was over.
 For years I had carried the belief that the relational disasters of the first half of my life had, at least, brought me some wisdom, and hence some hope of doing better going forward; but I was no longer sure of this.
 I looked back on what I called the “40-year war against myself and against the world, trying to make a buck and get a little love, and mostly unsuccessfully” — also known as “the unbearable lonely horniness” — and I was no longer certain of the redemptive value of all this.
 For sure, I had always, as per my bipolar nature, had occasional moments of ecstasy, a kind of up-leveling of ordinary consciousness into a zone of deeper and accelerated perception, intuition and feeling; but those moments were getting fewer and farther apart.
 Those moments happened especially when I was in love or writing a book.
 But no woman would have me — let alone falling in love — and no book was coming.

 To make a long story short, I made a radical lifestyle shift in 2021.
-I finally accepted the inevitable and gave up on my web business (frankly, I am not cut out for business), purchased a truck with the intention of living in it (this lasted 3 weeks), and ended up moving to an egalitarian political commune in Wyoming, where I bought and renovated an RV and settled in for a long winter of study, writing, and reclaiming of my life.
-I have since regained a base level of sanity.
+I finally accepted the inevitable and retired from the web business (frankly, I am not cut out for business), purchased a truck with the intention of living in it (this lasted 3 weeks), and ended up moving to an egalitarian political commune in Wyoming, where I bought and renovated an RV and settled in for a winter of study, writing, and reclaiming of my life.
+I have since regained a base level of happiness and stability.
 I joined a local writer’s group which wants a weekly contribution from me, and I had the idea to resurrect the old (2016) memoir with the new title, new introduction, and significant editing.
 And I am very, very glad for the writer’s group and the obligatory contributions, because I am not truly happy unless I am writing a book or I am in love.
 The writer’s group has also helped me let go of my attachment to commercial success.
-They told me there are always people interested in reading good autobiographies, even of ordinary or not-famous people.
+They told me there are always people interested in reading good autobiographies, even ordinary or not-famous people.
 Heck, I am a curious and avid reader myself!
 I will read any autobiography of a creative life that I can lay my hands on.
 Particularly true love stories, in a reality-show format, which may include kinky sex.
 To note here, this will be the fourth major edit of 20 years of writing and 40 years of experience.
 May it all be worth it!